lecram/kibibeat/README.md

 BLIST BLIST |
 ```
 Beatwise OR.
-The length of the result is the length of the shortest input!
+The length of the result is the length of the shortest input.

 * And (`&`)
 ```